A Real, Live, Learning Experience

 Applying pesticides when you don’t mean to

 I’d rather we didn’t use them, but I see their value and I appreciate what they can do for us when they’re used properly.
 One of the things that I hate about pesticides though is that, even when they’re used correctly, sometimes they can come back and hurt us in ways that we don’t expect.
-You have probably heard that you should not use grass clippings where herbicides have recently been used as a mulch because they could injure them.
-This is mostly because of the pesticide 2,4 D and other, similar herbicides for the lawn which can injure other plants if placed in the wrong spot.
+You have probably heard that you should not use grass clippings where herbicides have recently been used as a mulch because they could injure them.… Continue reading this article “Applying pesticides when you don’t mean to”

 Protecting plants from frost

 What a difference a year makes.
 This time last year our growing degree day accumulations were nearly a month ahead of normal and we had already experienced temperatures in the 80’s, with more than a week straight of 70 + deg. temperatures.
 This year, of course, is a different story.
 But spring will come eventually.
-As trees and shrubs begin to leaf out or we get antsy and begin to plant annuals, we need to be prepared for late frosts.
+As trees and shrubs begin to leaf out or we get antsy and begin to plant annuals, we need to be prepared for late frosts.… Continue reading this article “Protecting plants from frost”

 Worm Juice!